IL3R,IL3RA,IL-3Ra,IL-3R-alpha,IL3RAY,IL3RX,IL3RY,CD123 antigen,CD123,hIL3Ra,hIL-3Ra,MGC34174,IL-3 R alpha

 - -70°C for 3 months under sterile conditions after reconstitution.

-Human IL-3 R alpha, His Tag (SPR verified) on SDS-PAGE under reducing (R) condition.
+Human IL-3 R alpha, His Tag on SDS-PAGE under reducing (R) condition.
 The gel was stained overnight with Coomassie Blue.
 The purity of the protein is greater than 95%.

-Immobilized Human IL-3 R alpha, His Tag (SPR verified) (Cat.
-No. ILA-H52H6) on CM5 Chip via anti-His antibody can bind Human IL-3, Tag Free with an affinity constant of 224 nM as determined in SPR assay (Biacore T200) (QC tested).
+Human IL-3 R alpha, His Tag (Cat.
+No. ILA-H52H6) captured on CM5 Chip via anti-His antibody can bind Human IL-3, Tag Free with an affinity constant of 0.253 μM as determined in SPR assay (Biacore T200) (QC tested).

 Interleukin 3 receptor alpha (low affinity) (IL3RA), also known as CD123 (Cluster of Differentiation 123) is a 70-kD glycoprotein member of the hematopoietin receptor superfamily.
 This protein associates with a beta subunit common to the receptors for IL-5 and granulocyte-macrophage colony-stimulating factor (GM-CSF) to form a high-affinity receptor for IL-3.
 The interleukin-3 receptor α chain (CD123) has been identified as a potential immunotherapeutic target because it is overexpressed in AML compared with normal hematopoietic stem cells.